corsairmarks/more_standard_districts/mod/README.md

     * Add Ecclesiastical Districts for Spiritualists -these districts replace Administrative Districts and offer a mix of Priests, Death Priests and Mortal Initiates, and/or Managers based on your civics
     * Leisure Districts are for Entertainers and Duelists only
     * Administrative Districts replace Bureaucrats with Managers for megacorps
-    * Switched the color on all the flavors of admin districts to light blue
+    * Switched the color on all the flavors of admin districts to light blue to match the new arcology unity districts
+    * Update icons for all flavors of admin district to use the unity symbol instead of the administrative capacity symbol
     * Add bureau colony automation plans for Hive and Machine Intelligence empires
     * All colony automation already overwritten by this mod now prioritizes the Posthumous Employment Center over Robot Assembly Plants
-    * Use the new `script_values` feature to dynamically weight the bureau colony type based on how many unity jobs and buildings are present
+    * Use the new `script_values` feature to dynamically weight the bureau (unity) colony type based on how many unity jobs and buildings are present
     * Add compatibility for Gigastructural Engineering: districts from this mod are prohibited on gigastructures, habitat-specific districts from this mod are allowed on Interstellar habitats and Gas Giant Habitats

 ## Source Code